dimitrisraptis96/design-heaven/README.md

 - **[Colorbook](https://www.colorbook.io/)** - Your hex color information and conversion source.
 We at colorbook have one mission: we want to give each color its place.
 Think of it as of a facebook of colors.
 - **[ColorBox](https://www.colorbox.io/)** - Colorbox is a color tool to produce color sets.
 - **[Color-hex](https://www.color-hex.com/color-palettes/)** - Color-hex gives information about colors including color models (RGB,HSL,HSV and CMYK).
+- **[Color Hunt](https://colorhunt.co/)** - Color Hunt is a free and open platform for color inspiration with thousands of trendy hand-picked color palettes
 - **[ColorQuote](https://www.felixjoy.co/colorquote#color-hero)** - Daily dose of color combination and inspirational quote cards for designers and developers
 - **[Color Safe](http://colorsafe.co/)** - Empowering designers with beautiful and accessible color palettes based on WCAG Guidelines of text and background contrast ratios.
 - **[Color Tool](https://material.io/tools/color/)** - Create, share, and apply color palettes to your UI, as well as measure the accessibility level of any color combination.